nielsberglund/nielsblogsource/content/sql_server_ml_services_install_packages.md

 ---
-type: page
-layout: "page"
+layout: page
-title: "Install R Packages in SQL Server ML Services Series"
-showcomments: false
-showfeedplug: false
 ---

+# Install R Packages in SQL Server ML Services Series

 This is a series of posts about how to install R packages in **SQL Server Machine Learning Services**.